w00tazn/esp-thread-br-sonoff-donglem/README.md

 There are **two supported methods**.

 > ℹ️ **Note:** After flashing this firmware, you can use the Sonoff Dongle Flasher to
-> return it back to the Sonoff default: https://dongle.sonoff.tech/sonoff-dongle-flasher/
+> return it back to the Sonoff default firmware: https://dongle.sonoff.tech/sonoff-dongle-flasher/

 ---